-Cellars None.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There are numerous fireplaces.
+Internal decorations Visually inspected.
+Generally papered/painted finishes.
+Cellars Visually inspected where there was a safe and purpose-built access.
+There is a cellar area accessed off an external lower wall hatch, at a gable wall.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The consumer unit and meter are located within the hallway.
-Visible wiring is of PVC coated cabling and there are electrical sockets throughout.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The meter is assumed to be located in an external box.

-s. oly.
-Visible pipework is of copper and PVC materials. er room comprises of a mains shower cubicle, wc and te bathroom comprises of a wc, bath and two sink units. er
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+No tests whatsoever were carried out to the system or appliances.
+Mains supply.
+Where seen, plumberwork is generally of copper and PVC materials.
+The bathroom is fitted with a bath unit, wash hand basin and wc.
+The en-suite bathrooms are fitted with bath units, shower units, wash hand basins, and wc's.
+The wc apartment is fitted with a wash hand basin and wc unit only.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Space heating is provided by a gas fired system of radiators throughout.
-The system is fired by the 'Potterton' combi boiler which is located in the en suite bathroom.
+There are two gas fired central heating boilers located within the cellar area, as well as an associated metal cased water tank.
+There is also a supply of radiators.

 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
+Assumed connected to the mains sewerage system.